kgdunn/pid-book/least-squares-modelling/least-squares-modelling.rst

 where :math:`\frac{1}{n}\sum{e_i^2}` is called the mean square error of the model (the average square error).
 It is easy to see here now why influence is the product of discrepancy and leverage.

 The values of :math:`D_i` are conveniently calculated in R using the ``cooks.distance(model)`` function.
 The results for the 3 models are shown below.
 Interestingly for model C there is a point with even higher influence than the square point.
-Can you point out which other point gave rise to that large Cook's D?
+Can you locate that point in the least squares plot?

 	.. figure:: images/cooks-distance.png
 		:width: 750px